koyuawsmbrtn/web/README.md

 A modern, performant website built with Next.js 14, ShadcnUI, Tailwind CSS, and Sanity CMS.

-**Fun fact:** This website can also be used as a template as it's fully redundant and can be easily customized.

 ## Features

 - ⚡ Next.js 14 for server-side rendering and static site generation